(M.S. to Ph.D., Ph.D. in Human Development)

-Students have opportunities for professional development and are encouraged to become actively involved by presenting at national and international professional societies in human development, family science, and gerontology.
-Two research centers, the Center for Gerontology and Adult Day Services, offer many opportunities for research and application of research-based practices.
+Students have opportunities for professional development and are encouraged to become actively involved by presenting at national and international professional societies in human development and family science.
+Faculty in the department offer students excellent mentorship and research opportunities, including opportunities to participate in laboratory-based and observational research as well as large secondary datasets.

 What You'll Study

 Students in the ADA area of the Human Development degree take courses taught by Adult Development and Aging faculty, other Human Development and Family Science (HDFS) faculty, faculty from sociology and psychology, and other faculty with expertise in research methods, statistical analysis, and qualitative methods.
 Students who complete the Ph.D. through the ADA area of the Human Development program acquire a breadth of research training, equipping them to conduct independent research using a range of methodological and analytical skills.

 Student scholarship takes place not only in the classroom, but also through mentorship and research.
 Students may participate in wide-ranging faculty research projects using diverse methodologies and dealing with issues such as physical, mental, social, and financial health, familial and nonfamilial relationships, and community-based relationships.